William Raven

+He was in navy service again and was made a Lieutenant 20 April 1797.
+He commanded the naval store ship HMS Buffalo in Australian and New Zealand waters from 1797 until 1799.

 Raven was granted 100 acres of land in the vicinity of Tennyson Point, New South Wales in 1795, plus another 285 acres in 1799.
 The grant was known as Grove Farm.
 These Eastern Farms, now Kissing Point, properties were managed for him by the brewer James Squire of Kissing Point until Squire's death in 1822.
 The tip of the peninsula into the Parramatta River at Tennyson Point is now called Raven Point.